Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 The challenges arising from the construction of distributed systems are the heterogeneity of their components, openness (which allows components to be added or replaced), security, scalability – the ability to work well when the load or the number of users increases – failure handling, concurrency of components, transparency and providing quality of service.

+To be truly reliable, a distributed system must have the following characteristics:

+- Fault-Tolerant: It can recover from component failures without performing incorrect actions.
+- Highly Available: It can restore operations, permitting it to resume providing services even when some components have failed.
+- Recoverable: Failed components can restart themselves and rejoin the system, after the cause of failure has been repaired.
+- Consistent: The system can coordinate actions by multiple components often in the presence of concurrency and failure.
+This underlies the ability of a distributed system to act like a non-distributed system.
+- Scalable: It can operate correctly even as some aspect of the system is scaled to a larger size.
+For example, we might increase the size of the network on which the system is running.
+  This increases the frequency of network outages and could degrade a "non-scalable" system.
+  Similarly, we might increase the number of users or servers, or overall load on the system.
+In a scalable system, this should not have a significant effect.
+- Predictable Performance: The ability to provide desired responsiveness in a timely manner.
+- Secure: The system authenticates access to data and services.

+The types of failures that can occur in a distributed system:

+- Halting failures: A component simply stops.
+There is no way to detect the failure except by timeout: it either stops sending "I'm alive" (heartbeat) messages or fails to respond to requests.
+  Your computer freezing is a halting failure.
+- Fail-stop: A halting failure with some kind of notification to other components.
+A network file server telling its clients it is about to go down is a fail-stop.
+- Omission failures: Failure to send/receive messages primarily due to lack of buffering space, which causes a message to be discarded with no notification to either the sender or receiver.
+  This can happen when routers become overloaded.
+- Network failures: A network link breaks.
+- Network partition failure: A network fragments into two or more disjoint subnetworks within which messages can be sent, but between which messages are lost.
+This can occur due to a network failure.
+- Timing failures: A temporal property of the system is violated.
+  For example, clocks on different computers which are used to coordinate processes are not synchronized; when a message is delayed longer than a threshold period, etc.
+- Byzantine failures: This captures several types of faulty behaviors including data corruption or loss, failures caused by malicious programs, etc.

+Our goal is to design a distributed system with the characteristics listed above (faulttolerant, highly available, recoverable, etc.), which means we must design for failure.

+Everyone, when they first build a distributed system, makes the following eight assumptions.
 [The 8 Fallacies of Distributed Computing](http://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) are as follows:

 1. The network is reliable